 Despite a rise in house prices, there has been a surge of interest in investment properties due to record low interest rates and plummeting returns from traditional forms of investment such as term deposits.

-Rental properties are a great investment — if you make good choices.
-Before buying your next property you first need to do your homework to make sure it will be worth your while and provide a good return.
+If you have a plan and make good choices, rental properties are still a fantastic investment providing an income and capital gain.
+Before buying your next property or starting your portfolio, it pays to do your homework first to make sure it will be worth your while and provide a good return.

-Remember, when choosing a rental property it's important to look for one that will give you a good return and meets your priorities, such as capital gain or yield.
+Remember, when choosing a rental property it's important to look for one that will give you a good return and meets your investing goals, such as capital gain or yield.
 Where you buy will be a major factor in this.
 Happy house hunting!